vishalv971/ClaudeCounsel/readme.md

 # Claude Counsel - Powered by Claude, Brave API, and MongoDB

-Welcome to the Claude Counsel project, an intelligent assistant powered by Claude (Anthropic), Brave Search API and MongoDB for all your tax and legal queries
+Introducing Claude Counsel, a game changing AI assistant that helps demystifying complexities around legalese and provide reliable answers to all your audit & legal compliance questions.

 ## Architecture Diagram